 Research student, School of English, Communication and Philosophy

-I completed a BA in English (First Class Hons.) at the University of Southampton before working as a secondary school English teacher and teaching assistant.
+I completed a BA in English (First Class Hons.) at the University of Southampton before working as a secondary school literacy teacher.
 I then moved to Cardiff University with a Master's Excellence Scholarship to study for an MA in Language and Linguistics in which I achieved a Distinction.
-For my Master's research, I was awarded the Nicholas Coupland Prize for Best Performance in Sociolinguistics.
+For my Master's research, I was awarded the Nicholas Coupland Prize for Best Performance in Sociolinguistics-based projects.

 - Historical linguistics

-- Member, Linguistics and Knowledge about Language in Education (BAAL Special Interest Group)
+- Treasurer for Linguistics and Knowledge about Language in Education (BAAL Special Interest Group)

-I am currently a Writing Support Tutor in the Writing Support Centre for the School of English, Communication and Philosophy.
+- Senior Writing Support Tutor in the Writing Support Centre for the School of English, Communication and Philosophy

-I am employed as a PhD tutor for Cardiff University's widening participation scheme 'Step-Up to University'.
-I deliver weekly masterclasses to A Level students from schools and colleges across South Wales.
-I teach on the following module(s):
+Previously, I worked as a PhD Tutor for Cardiff University's widening participation scheme 'Step-Up to University'.
+I delivered weekly masterclasses to A Level students from schools and colleges across South Wales.
+I taught on the following module:

 - Languages, Literacy and Communication: Read.
 Said.
 Seen.

-From ‘Oniscus asellus’ to Chuggypigs and Billybuttons: Investigating English language variation and change.
-A Sociolinguistics-based module I have designed for Key Stage 4/5 students.
+- From ‘Oniscus asellus’ to Chuggypigs and Billybuttons: Investigating English language variation and change.
+A Sociolinguistics-based module I designed for Key Stage 4/5 students.

 ESRC Wales DTP